 Made a "Guest Star Appearance" on an episode of the television series Police Squad!
 (1982) which showed him underwater wearing cement shoes.
 He died shortly before the episode aired, so the scene was cut and replaced by a segment with William Conrad.
 After the success of the Naked Gun movies in the early 1990s, ABC-TV re-aired episodes of "Police Squad!" and hoped to re-edit the Belushi scene back into the episode.
 However, the footage could not be found and is now presumed lost or destroyed.

 Was good friends with fellow Saturday Night Live (1975) player Dan Aykroyd.
 Belushi personally met with Aykroyd at a speakeasy that Aykroyd frequented to discuss the possibility of Aykroyd joining Saturday Night Live (1975), which is where they hit it off.
 While they were talking, Aykroyd put on a blues record, which stirred a fascination in Belushi, who was primarily a fan of heavy metal.
 SNL music director Howard Shore later heard about Aykroyd re-familiarizing Belushi with blues music and suggested that they do a musical sketch, which eventually led to the birth of their popular "Blues Brothers" act.

-The part of Dr. Peter Venkman in Ghostbusters (1984) was originally written for Belushi.
-After his death, the part went to fellow SNL player Bill Murray.
+The role of Dr. Peter Venkman in Ghostbusters (1984) was originally written for Belushi.
+After his death, the role went to fellow SNL player Bill Murray.